EasyMina/easymina.github.io/README.md

 Made for zk beginners 🦫

-**Easy Mina** is a Node.js module that offers a foundational environment for developing applications on Mina's testnets 🎉.
+**Easy Mina** is a Node.js module that offers a foundational environment for developing applications on Mina's berkeley testnets 🎉.

 Helps you set up:
 :heavy_check_mark: Environment variables and folders